Choose Up Sides

+Background

+Choose Up Sides began as a local program in New York in 1953.
+Dean Miller was the host.
+NBC decided to try the program in 1956 "to capture the fancy of the children who are home from school on Saturday".

 Format

 The show had two teams of children compete for points with the winning team earning a prize.
 Each side was represented by four children, usually three boys and one girl.
 The boys competed against each other and the girls competed against each other.

 The teams were named "Space Pilots" and "Bronco Busters".
-Each team had an adult assistant who dressed as a space commander or cowboy, respectively.
+Each team had an adult assistant (Roger Peterson and Tommy Tompkins, respectively) who dressed as a space commander or cowboy, respectively.
 The assistants introduced each contestant to Rayburn.
 Each player selected a postcard from a pool that had been sent in by children from all over the country.
 The team that won also won a prize for the child whose postcard they had drawn.

 The children competed against each other doing stunts.
 The stunts were the type one might have seen on Beat the Clock (another Goodson-Todman Production).
 The winning team for each stunt scored 100 points.
 The losing team was allowed to do something else to earn 25 or 50 points.
 Their consolation stunt was dictated to them by a character called "Mr. Mischief", a wall-puppet that was operated and voiced by Pardo.
 The time limit for the stunt was a whistle that could go off at any time.
 This was later changed to a balloon in Mr. Mischief's mouth which would inflate until it burst.
 When it was time for the losing team's child to go meet Mr. Mischief, Gene accompanied the child while doing a "silly walk" - perhaps a precursor to the Monty Python Silly Walk episode.

 At some point in the show was a contest called the Super Duper Doo stunt.
 Each week a child was chosen to compete in an additional stunt for the possibility of winning a grand prize at the end of a four-week period by getting the most items.
 The first stunt involved tossing 15 playing cards at a ball covered with sticky tape that was suspended from the ceiling, while standing in a box (the prize promised was a boat rig).
 The second stunt involved blowing 10 sheets of paper off a podium, trying to get them to land in a wastebasket that was set in front of them (the prize promised was a television set).
 It is unknown what the third stunt involved.

 If there was extra time at the end of the show, there would be team stunts to allow a team to catch up on points.

 The four children on the winning team won grand prizes of bicycles for the studio contestants and cameras for the home partners.
 The other team received a sportsmanship award of ice skates for both the studio contestants and home partners.